Rob Gronkowski Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Season Stats

-- Gronkowski's stat line this year shows 55 catches for 802 yards and six touchdowns.
-He averages 47.2 receiving yards per game and has been targeted 89 times.

-- Gronkowski has been the target of 12.2% (89 total) of his team's 731 passing attempts this season.
+- Gronkowski has been the target of 89 of his team's 731 passing attempts this season, or 12.2% of the target share.

-- Gronkowski (11 red zone targets) has been the recipient of 9.1% of his team's 121 red zone pass attempts.
+- Gronkowski has seen the ball thrown his way 11 times in the red zone this season, 9.1% of his team's 121 red zone pass attempts.

-- The Buccaneers have thrown the football in 65.5% of their plays from scrimmage this year while staying on the ground 34.5% of the time.
-This offensive attack ranks second in the NFL in points scored.
+- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.5% of the time while running the ball 34.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gronkowski's matchup with the Rams.